dcshzj/nussucommit/pages/creation.md

  - /creation/
 ---

 CREATION is one of NUSSU commIT's annual flagship events, a **digital design competition** open to all NUS students.
 CREATION hopes to provide a platform for NUS students to pursue their artistic passion and foster their design skills by tackling real-world problem statements.
+Visit [creation.nussucommit.com](https://creation.nussucommit.com) to sign up/for more information!

 ## CREATION 2020: *Dare To Inspire!*